A frothy, smooth, and refreshingly fizzy cocktail, the Gin Fizz is perfect for summertime or anytime.

-That version of the drink became to be known as the Gin Fizz, and it proved so popular that bartender Henry C. Ramos of New Orleans was heard to have employed 20 bartenders solely for the purpose of shaking and serving the cocktail.
+This updated version of the drink came to be known as the Gin Fizz, and it proved so popular that bartender Henry C. Ramos of New Orleans was heard to have employed 20 bartenders solely for the purpose of shaking and serving the cocktail.
 During Mardi Gras in 1915, Ramos had to hire 35 bartenders and, according to Stanley Arthur’s book New Orleans Drinks & How to Mix ‘Em, the bar staff “nearly shook their arms off, and were still unable to keep up with demand”.

 What is the best gin to use in a Gin Fizz?